shotgunsoftware/python-api/docs/reference.rst

 SHOTGUN_API_ENABLE_ENTITY_OPTIMIZATION
 =======================================

-.. note:: This is an experimental feature.
+.. note:: (v3.7.0) This is an experimental feature.
 Feel free to disable this feature if you are experiencing any issues.

 When set to ``1``, this environment variable will enable the entity optimization feature.
-This feature is disabled by default and is used to reduce the payload size made to the server when retrieving entities improving performance.
+This feature is disabled by default and is used to reduce the payload size made to the server when retrieving entities improving overall performance by decreasing network latency and server processing.

 For example, a ``find`` call like this: